 - a.
-The state will deliver services through a fee-for-service (FFS) payment model and contract with entities to provide dental services. - i.
-The contracted entities will enter into agreements with the single state agency to transfer an amount equal to the program's non-federal share of the cost of providing dental services to the population described in STC 5.5 above through an intergovernmental transfer (IGT) consistent with section 1903(w)(6)(A) of the Act.
+The state will deliver services through a fee-for-service (FFS) payment model and contract with entities to provide dental services to the blind and disabled population. - i.
+The state will enter into agreements with the single state agency to transfer an amount equal to the program's non-federal share of the cost of providing dental services to the population described in STC 5.5 & 5.6 above through an intergovernmental transfer (IGT) consistent with section 1903(w)(6)(A) of the Act.
 Only units of government are eligible to contribute the nonfederal share through an IGT and the IGT funds will be derived from state or local tax revenue.
 No payment under this demonstration may be dependent on any agreement or arrangement for providers or related entities to donate money or services to a governmental entity. - ii.
-The contracted entities must guarantee access statewide.
+The contracted entities must guarantee access statewide. - b.
+The state will deliver services through an FFS payment model and contract with entities to provide dental services to the Targeted Adults who are receiving SUD treatment.
+The state must ensure that contracted entities: - i.
+Have demonstrated experience working with beneficiaries who are being treated for both a SUD and a major oral health disease; - ii.
+Operate a program, targeted at the individuals described in STC 8.6(b) above, that has demonstrated effectiveness in providing dental services to such individuals who are receiving SUD treatment, as reflected in a peer-reviewed evaluation or study; and